 "Out of the Past" gives us two nasty knocks at already sobering events.

 In "Sick Mind", Arcee is hesitant to use the psychic patch due to it being an out of body experience, but we later learn that it might stem from when Shockwave used the patch on her to strip information from her mind.

 Remember how much the death of Cliffjumper scarred Arcee at the beginning of the series?
 Well, it turns out that he's the one who helped Arcee come out of her shell after Tailgate's death, making his death an even bigger slap in the face for Arcee.
 Thank Primus she found Jack soon afterward.
 That poor Transformer might have truly sealed herself off after that.

-Ratchet ended up becoming much more friendly to Wheeljack after the events of "Triage"... until he learned about him taking Miko along with him to enact revenge in "Hurt".
+Ratchet becomes much more friendly to Wheeljack after the events of "Triage"... until he learns about him taking Miko along with him to enact revenge in "Hurt".
 "New Recruit" has him incredibly pissed off when the crew suggests getting Wheeljack's help.
 Fortunately, by "Darkest Hour", Ratchet seems to have put that behind him, especially given the events leading up to the Season 2 finale.